Why This Trip?

 You’ll truly see the best of Prince William Sound.
 And traveling by ferry provides a relaxing intermission between towns; you’ll get to absorb the beautiful scenery of the Sound, looking for glaciers and wildlife along the way.

-**This itinerary is limited by the availability of a direct connection between Cordova and Valdez.
-Otherwise, the Cordova to Valdez ferry is approximately 12 hours instead of 5, because it includes a brief stopover in Whittier.
+**This itinerary is limited by the availability of a connection between Cordova and Valdez.
+A connection is available throughout the summer, but the Cordova to Valdez ferry is approximately 12 hours instead of 5, because it includes a brief stopover in Whittier.

-In 2021, it departs Cordova at 5 a.m. and arrives in Valdez at 10 a.m.
-It runs on the following days:
+In 2023: Direct ferries depart Cordova at 5 a.m. and arrive in Valdez at 11 a.m. on the following days.

 Drive from Anchorage to Whittier (Tuesday)